Explanation of Grade and Appeal

 Can i withdraw my appeal?

-You can withdraw an appeal until the new grading deadline has passed.
+You can withdraw an appeal until the new grade is published.
 The appeal must be withdrawn in writing, and it may be sent by e-mail.

 Your final diploma will be held back until the appeal is completed.